COLLECTIVE RESONANCE

 The sonic layer is built from a shared archive of more than 1,500 sounds, recorded from electromagnetic, mechanical, and physical sources, then acousmatized through both natural and analog processes.
 These recordings were edited, filtered, and reassembled digitally, forming a communal bank of raw material made freely available to all artists in the project.
 Each piece is shaped by the same pool of fragments, yet the final result is as diverse as the contributors themselves.

-Later broadcast by Radio CASo (Argentinian Center of Sound Art), this work invites listeners and viewers into a fragmented, ever-changing topography of signal, noise, and shared authorship.
+Later broadcast by Radio CASo, the Argentinian Center of Sound Art, this work invites listeners into a fragmented, ever-changing topography of signal, noise, and shared authorship.